 ⭕ Public transportation, taxis and buses, are required to strictly comply with the sanitary provisions.

-⭕ Supermarkets, centers and shops in general: it is not allowed to enter without a mask, the temperature at the entrance is usually controlled and sanitizing gels are always available.
-Personnel are usually subjected to periodic tests.
-Payments with credit or debit cards are encouraged to limit contact.
+⭕ Supermarkets, centers and shops in general: it is not allowed to enter without a mask, the temperature at the entrance is usually controlled, sanitizing gels are always available and recent provisions provide that staff not vaccinated are subjected to periodic tests.
+Payments with credit or debit cards are encouraged also, to limit contact as much as possible.

-⭕ Premises such as cafes and restaurants have a limited capacity that allows social distancing, are equipped with sanitary devices and follow sanitary procedures such as temperature control at the entrance.
+⭕ Premises like restaurants and coffee shops have a capped operating capacity that allows to maintain the social distancing.
+The operating capacity is periodically reviewed, according to contagion data.
+Furthermore, these premises are equipped with sanitary devices and abide to sanitary rules and procedures, such as temperature control at the entrance.

 GoSafe certification for hotels, restaurants, clubs and tourist facilities